syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Ping_Ultrasonic/Ping_Ultrasonic.md

 ## Returns ##
  return packet from sensor

-if error status =0, Serial monitor will print out the distance in cm. if error status =255,Serial monitor will print out "Ping Ultrasonic ERROR!". if Ping Ultrasonic measure times out ,Serial monitor will print out 6553.
+if errStatus =0, ping Ultrasonic will return distance in cm. if errStatus more than 0,Ping Ultrasonic will fail. if Ping Ultrasonic measure times out ,Serial monitor will print out 6553.

 ## Example ##